alme197112/asd-and-Rizzo.github.io/OpenBookmark.md

 - "os":is:"software"
 - licensed:"open source"

+- nuget.codeplex.com is source code of hosted nuget.org.
+I want mark them as binded antity so if I applied to one "donated" then other gets "donated" either

 Kind of structured bookmars, first part is used for complex interfaces, other part to show simple.

 See cmap.ihmc.us/Publications/ResearchPapers/TheoryCmaps/TheoryUnderlyingConceptMaps.htm